Amylin Analogs (Symlin)

 How do amylin analogs work?

-Amylin is a hormone that your pancreas produces, along with insulin.
-The levels of amylin and insulin rise and fall together, corresponding to your meal times.
+Amylin is a hormone that your pancreas makes, along with insulin.
+The levels of amylin and insulin rise and fall together in response to your mealtimes.
 These hormones work together to remove glucose (sugar) from your blood.1

-In people with T2D, the pancreas may not produce enough insulin or the body cannot properly use the insulin.
-Some people with T2D also do not produce enough amylin.
-Combined, this can cause too much sugar to build up in the bloodstream.1
+In people with diabetes, the pancreas may not produce enough insulin or the body cannot properly use the insulin.
+Some people with diabetes also do not make enough amylin.
+Together, this can cause too much sugar to build up in the bloodstream.1

-Amylin analogs are synthetic versions of the natural hormone amylin.
+Amylin analogs are manufactured (synthetic) versions of the natural hormone amylin.
 They mimic the effect of amylin produced by the body.
 They can help some people with T2D by:1,2

 - Slowing down the process of food leaving the stomach (gastric emptying)